debajyoty/Mask-Face-recog-Project/ReadMe.md

-### Dual Purpose Model: Optimized Masked Face Recognition and Mask Detection for Half-Covered Faces in COVID-2019
+### Enhancing Security with Optimized Masked Face Recognition and Mask Detection

 ## About the Project

-“Dual Purpose Model: Optimized Masked FaceRecognition and Mask Detection for Half-CoveredFaces” is a solution to the problem of recognition of faces wearing masks, especially during the pandemic by COVID-19.
+“It is a dual purpose model: Optimized Masked FaceRecognition and Mask Detection for Half-CoveredFaces” is a solution to the problem of recognition of faces wearing masks, especially during the pandemic by COVID-19.
 This file consists of detailed step by step procedure to run our model as well as we will be stating all pre-requisits which are needed to run the code.

 ### Built With